 Ads affect your privacy because they also function as tracking, collecting data about your browsing habits and preferences.
-This data allows advertisers, such as Google and Facebook, to target you with specific ads (more data = more advertising revenue).
+This data allows advertisers to target you with specific ads (more data = more advertising revenue).

 In terms of security, advertisements can also be malicious – see malvertising.
 Most ads you see on websites are fed in through third-party advertising domains.
 These third-party domains can be used – or hijacked – to deliver malicious payloads through the ads they are serving.
 Malware can even be hidden in the pixels of an ad’s image and instantly infect your device when the page loads – no clicks required!

 The issue of malicious ads has been in the news many times.
 It can be problematic even on large, trusted websites (anywhere ads are hosted):